remorses/unframer/unframer/README.md

 }
 ```

--   Instead of using relative links to your Framer components you should either use link variables or absolute links (starting with https://, not links to other Framer pages).
-This is because links to Framer pages are encoded with opaque ids.
+-   Links to Framer pages won't work, this is because links to Framer pages are encoded with opaque ids.
+Instead you should

+    1. use link variables
+    1. absolute links (starting with https://, not links to other Framer pages).
+    1. append a query when creating a link (for example instead of writing `/home` you write `/home?` and don't press enter, this will preserve the link as it is)

 -   Internationalization is not supported